Grahack/profgra.org/content/The Testaments.md

 ### 52

  - A.Vidala doubting about Jade
+ - visit to C.Judd
+ - mixing names and art work
- -
+ - two choices

-XX BLOODLINES p319
+## XX BLOODLINES p319

+two icons

+### 53

+369B

+- living a thing is different than studying it

+### 54

+369A

+- Jade is not disciplined

+### 55

+369B

+- lonely, where is the source?

+### 56

+369A

+- a past behind my past
+- sisters

+### 57

+- A.Lydia places a dot in the O

+### 58

+369A

+- crucial part
+- guessing game
+- hugs
+- the mission back

-XXI Last and Thick p341
+## XXI Fast and Thick p341

+### 59

+- Aunts doubts
+- Eyes and Angels at Ardua Hall
+- C.Judd already at A.Lydia's office

-XXII HEARTSTOPPER p351
+## XXII HEARTSTOPPER p351

+### 60

+369A

+- urgent meeting with the girls

+### 61

+- out
+- Nicole punches A.Vidala

+### 62

+369B

+- the drive
+- act natural now?
+But maybe she doesn't know anything else?
+- as they went north the friendliness decreased
+- get down, say the password and take the gear

+### 63

+369A

+- underwear was different
+- drive

+### 64

+369B

+- boat, moon
+- I was going home

-XXIII Wall p369
+## XXIII Wall p369

+- A.Vidala's coma
+- vial of morphine
+- explanation for everything

-XXIV THE NELLIE J. BANKS p375
+## XXIV THE NELLIE J. BANKS p375

+### 66

+369B

+- meet the captain
+- he knows Ada
+- ocean
+- the sister do not always agree

+### 67

+369A

+- Nicole ill
+- easier to climb in jeans
+- engine trouble, what if caught?
+- prayer
+- offloaded in an inflatable
+- oars

-XXV Wakeup p385
+## XXV Wakeup p385

+- A.Vidala is sane and knows
+- A.Lydia said she has brain damage and accuses A.Elizabeth

-XXVI LANDFALL p393
+## XXVI LANDFALL p393

 XXVII Sendoff p401